lucas-richards/fms_django/README.md

-# Blog App for westridge Laboratories
+# File Management system App for westridge Laboratories

 ## Overview
 This application was created for small businesses for following purposes: